sarchlab/akita/doc/hook_system.md

 }
 ```

-A hookable needs to call hooks explicitly.
-For example, when you write a component, you probably want to invoke hooks before and after handling an event.
+The `HookableBase` class also provides another function called `InvokeHooks`.
+A hookable object can use this function to invoke all hooks explicitly.
+For example, when writing a component, you probably want to invoke hooks before and after handling an event.
 So you may want to implement the `Handle` function like the following:

 ```go
 func (c *SomeHookableComponent) Handle(evt akita.Event) {